j96k/VDerive-Assignment/README.md

 I appreciate you giving me this assignment because it teaches me a lot.
 I've finished the training and detection, which I've shared with you.
 I'll try to finish the remaining portion, after which I'll share it with you again

+If there are any issues or code ideas, please let me know because it's crucial for me to know so that I can fix it.